simonmichael/hledger/bin/README.md

 $ hledger pijul record [MSG]
 ```

+## hledger-integrated scripts
 ### hledger-addon-example

 [`hledger-addon-example.hs`](https://github.com/simonmichael/hledger/blob/master/bin/hledger-addon-example.hs)
-is a starter template for add-on commands written in Haskell (ie, the powerful kind).
+is a starter template for hledger-integrated add-on commands written in Haskell.
 It has the same structure as most of the other add-ons here:
 - implemented as a stack script for robustness
 - provides command line help